lambdaclass/concrete/ROADMAP.md

      and `scripts/tests/check_collection_coherence.sh`; the gate must show the chosen verdict for incompatible dictionaries and prove the API cannot silently combine them.
    - 8d.
-Keep `with_value_mut` / `modify` parked until their separate aliasing
+Keep `with_value_mut` / `modify` parked, not scheduled.
+Mutable scoped
-     invariant is enforced.
-Mutable scoped callbacks have a receiver/context aliasing hazard (`&mut self` plus a context that can reach the same container); solve that with a container-not-in-context gate before shipping them.
+     callbacks have a receiver/context aliasing hazard (`&mut self` plus a context that can reach the same container); ship them only if a workload requires single-element mutable borrowed access and a container-not-in-context gate enforces the invariant.
    - 8e.
-Keep scalar `from(param)` returned references deferred and
+Keep scalar `from(param)` returned references deeply deferred and evidence-gated.
-     evidence-gated.
 If ever added, they stay flat and scalar: no `Option`, `Result`, structs, arrays, containers, callback contexts, or generic wrappers.
-This is the escape valve only if real workloads prove operation APIs, owned views, and scoped callbacks insufficient.
+This is a research escape valve only if real workloads prove operation APIs, owned views, and scoped callbacks insufficient.
    - 8f.
 Pull narrow const generics forward only when fixed-capacity stdlib APIs need reusable capacities. `docs/CONST_GENERICS_V1.md` is the closed Phase 5 design record; implementation is deferred until a real Phase 7 consumer